 “By 2020, all new Jaguar and Land Rover cars will be offered with electric and hybrid technologies,” Jaguar Land Rover spokesperson Lisa Palmer said, as quoted by the Pravda daily.
 “As for assembling battery modules, we are considering several possible localities around the world.
 We haven’t made the final decision yet,” she summed up.

-The current Slovak leader in electro-mobiles is Volkswagen Slovakia.
-The Slovak facility of the carmaker started producing the electric Volkswagen e–up! back in 2013 – the very first electro-mobile by Volkswagen.
+The current Slovak leader in electric cars is Volkswagen Slovakia.
+The Slovak facility of the carmaker started producing the electric Volkswagen e–up! back in 2013 – the very first electric car by Volkswagen.